open-telemetry/opentelemetry-collector-contrib/receiver/azureeventhubreceiver/README.md

 Notes:
 * JSON does not distinguish between fixed and floating point numbers.
 All JSON numbers are encoded as doubles.
-* Additionaly the field timestamp can be used instead of time.
+* Additionally the field timestamp can be used instead of time.

 For Metrics the Azure Metric Records are an array of "records" with the following fields.